fritzvd/Mosi-Oa-Tunya/README.md

 # Mosi Oa Tunya - "The Smoke That Thunders"
+Little Neo went swimming, and when he climbs back on board he realizes he has fallen prey to the current of the great Mosi-Oa-Tunya (Victoria Falls).
+Help him make his way out without dying.

+Check the game here: http://fritzvd.com/Mosi-Oa-Tunya

+# 7DRL
 This is a small game I made for the 7 day Rogue-like challenge.
 For me it was barely a 2 day challenge though.
 Going about it in the weekend.

-Check the game here: http://fritzvd.com/Mosi-Oa-Tunya